Henry L. Eustis

-Henry Lawrence Eustis (February 1, 1819 – January 11, 1885) was a civil engineer, college professor, and soldier who served as a general in the Union Army during the American Civil War.
+Henry Lawrence Eustis (February 1, 1819 – January 11, 1885) was an American civil engineer, college professor, and soldier who served as a general in the Union Army during the American Civil War.

 Early life and career

 Henry Eustis was born at Fort Independence near Boston, Massachusetts.
 His father Abraham Eustis, a career army officer, was stationed there at the time.
 Henry graduated from Harvard University in 1838 and then attended the United States Military Academy at West Point, New York.
 After graduating first in his class in 1842, Eustis was assigned to engineering roles, including working on several improvements to the unfinished Fort Warren in Boston Harbor.
 Eustis taught engineering at West Point from 1847 to 1849.
 He resigned on November 30, 1849, and took an appointment teaching engineering at Harvard.